vitek-karas/core-setup/Documentation/design-docs/native-hosting-initialize.md

 * `handle` - handle to the initialized host to close.

-Notes:
-* `hostfxr_handle` is currently not absolutely necessary mainly because it won't be supported to call initialize multiple times.
-The limitation comes from usage of static variables in the implementation (and lack of scenarios).
-In the future this limitation may go away.
-Once it does the handle will be necessary for property functionality.
-* Similarly the `hostfxr_shutdown` is effectively a no-op for now.

 ## Samples
-All samples assume that the native host has found the `hostfxr`, loaded it and got the exports.
-TODO: Reference to `nethost` spec.
+All samples assume that the native host has found the `hostfxr`, loaded it and got the exports. *TODO: Reference to `nethost` spec.*
 Samples in general ignore error handling.

 ### Running app with additional runtime properties